acheeseye/ai-playing-checkers/README.md

   - Declutter `NeuralNetwork_PERF`.
   - Array \[] operations were somehow getting overwritten when transferring from `NeuralNetwork_PERF` to `OffspringProducer`.
 - `topo_proof_x.txt` files added as readable verification that the current version of topology generator works correctly.
+- Added separate Gaussian number generator with graphs.
+This can be found in `gnugraph` along with further documentation for the generator.
 # Non-Version Related Comments
 - [x] Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
 (1/24, JH)
 - [ ] ~~Currently working on implementing king transformations/movements.~~ (1/25, JH)